karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 ## From Ethernet Packets to Light: How Data Travels 12,000 km Across Oceans

 Ever wondered how you’re able to make a voice or video call from your home to the farthest corner of the world?
 Most of the time, the voice is crystal clear and the video quality is surprisingly good.
 That’s the power of the internetwork of networks—the Internet.
 We often say the Internet is the highway.
 But what really matters is who is driving on that highway and how efficiently the traffic is handled.
 That’s what decides latency, throughput and overall experience.

-Now, this is where it hits differently for a network engineer.

-How does a packet—whether it’s a voice call, a WhatsApp message or a LinkedIn post—travel from New York to Chennai (over 12,000 km away) in just a second or two?
+Now, this is where it hits differently for a person who has this question.
+How does a packet—whether it’s a video call, a WhatsApp message or a LinkedIn post—travel from New York to Chennai (over 12,000 km away) in just a second or two?

 Your guess is right.

-Light.

-The fastest known thing in the universe.
-A clear winner in any race.

-But just saying “light” is not enough.
-That doesn’t explain the engineering, design and systems that make this possible at a global scale.
+Light—the fastest phenomenon known to science, whose speed is the universe’s ultimate speed limit.
+However, simply saying “light” is not sufficient; let us delve deeper into the engineering, design and systems that make this possible on a global scale.

 **Copper Has Limits, Optical Fiber Changes the Game**

-For a network engineer, Ethernet over copper—CAT5(e)/CAT6(a)/CAT7/CAT8—is almost second nature.
-It’s the default medium for connecting routers, switches and end devices in LAN environments.
+For any network engineer, Ethernet over copper is almost second nature.
+It is the default medium for connecting routers, switches and end devices in LAN environments.
 But copper has very well-defined physical limits.

-In standard Ethernet (1000BASE-T, 10GBASE-T), the maximum supported distance is ~100 meters.
-This is not arbitrary—it’s dictated by signal attenuation, noise, crosstalk (NEXT/FEXT) and timing constraints.
+In standard Ethernet (1000BASE-T, 10GBASE-T), the maximum supported distance is ~100 meters which is not arbitrary but rather dictated by signal attenuation, noise, crosstalk (NEXT/FEXT) and timing constraints.
 As distance increases, the signal degrades, leading to higher bit error rates, frame corruption and eventually link failure.

-So from a design perspective, copper is optimized for short-reach, high-speed communication within a confined space—not for long-haul transport.
+From a design perspective, copper is optimized for short-reach, high-speed communication within a confined space but not for long-haul transport.

 This is where optical fiber fundamentally changes the game.

-Instead of electrical signaling, fiber operates in the optical domain—using light propagated through glass.
+Instead of electrical signaling, fiber operates in the optical domain using light propagated through glass.
 The attenuation characteristics are orders of magnitude better than copper (typically ~0.2 dB/km in modern single-mode fiber).

 Because of this:

-* Signals can travel **80–100 km without regeneration** in standard long-haul systems
+* Signals can travel 80–100 km without regeneration in standard long-haul systems.
-* With optical amplification (like EDFA), spans can be extended significantly
+* With optical amplification (like EDFA), spans can be extended significantly.
-* In multi-span systems with amplification chains, signals routinely travel **thousands of kilometers (3000+ km)**
+* In multi-span systems with amplification chains, signals routinely travel thousands of kilometers (3000+ km)
-* Submarine cable systems, with carefully engineered amplification stages, easily extend beyond **10,000–12,000 km**
+* Submarine cable systems, with carefully engineered amplification stages, easily extend beyond 10,000–12,000 km.

-This is the physical foundation of the global internet—**optical fiber laid across continents and ocean floors, carrying massive volumes of data as light**.
+This is the physical foundation of the global internet—optical fiber laid across continents and ocean floors, carrying massive volumes of data as light.

 **Routers Speak Packet, but Transponders talk Light**